ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Section 194BB: TDS on Winnings from Race Horses

-The trend of organizing racehorses has seen a huge uproar in the past few years.
+The trend of organizing racehorses has seen a huge fuss in the past few years.
 With so many people betting on their favorite “studs” to win money, the intervention of Income Tax Law has surely not been far behind.
 This brought into existence Section 194BB.

 Who is required to deduct TDS u/s 194BB?